 Aztec is a somewhat small city located in the state of New Mexico.
 With a population of 6,442 people and six constituent neighborhoods, Aztec is the 35th largest community in New Mexico.

 Aztec is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Aztec is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Aztec who work in office and administrative support (11.83%), sales jobs (10.65%), and management occupations (7.71%).
+Overall, Aztec is a city of professionals, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Aztec who work in office and administrative support (10.95%), sales jobs (9.83%), and teaching (6.81%).

-The percentage of adults in Aztec with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.10% of adults in Aztec have a bachelor's degree or advanced degree.
+The citizens of Aztec are slightly less educated than the national average of 21.84% for the average city or town: 14.32% of adults in Aztec have a bachelor's degree or advanced degree

-The per capita income in Aztec in 2010 was $23,198, which is upper middle income relative to New Mexico, and lower middle income relative to the rest of the US.
-This equates to an annual income of $92,792 for a family of four.
+The per capita income in Aztec in 2010 was $21,841, which is middle income relative to New Mexico, and lower middle income relative to the rest of the US.
+This equates to an annual income of $87,364 for a family of four.
 However, Aztec contains both very wealthy and poor people as well.

 The most common language spoken in Aztec is English.
-Other important languages spoken here include Spanish and Navajo.
+Other important languages spoken here include Native American languages and Spanish.